t-24maki/Nishimaki-Sato-Distance/README.md

 # How To Use
-- Run the first cell
+- Run the first cell.
-- In Execution, specify aligned sequence file name in alignment_file
+- Under "Execution" cell, specify aligned sequence file name in "alignment_file".
-- Set seq_type to NUCLEOTIDE or AMINO_ACID
+- Set seq_type to NUCLEOTIDE or AMINO_ACID.
-- Script outputs Newick format phylogenetic tree and evolutionary distance matrix
+- Script outputs Newick format phylogenetic tree and evolutionary distance matrix.